©

 Cross the small ruined sheepfolds and follow the path to a depression (often flooded in winter and spring).
 Turn left towards the coastal path to reach the seafront.

-Turn left towards the Senetosa lighthouse, then cross the immortelle plain to reach the Pointe de Senetosa.
+Turn left towards the Senetosa lighthouse, then cross the immortelle plain to reach the Senetosa headland.

-Pass next to the enclosure and take the path on the left to reach the entrance to the lighthouse.
+Walk past the enclosure and take the path on the left to reach the lighthouse entrance.

 Find all the information on the Elisa syndicate website